estruyf/slidev-theme-the-unnamed/README.md

 A [Slidev](https://sli.dev/) theme based on the [The unnamed - VS Code theme](https://marketplace.visualstudio.com/items?itemName=eliostruyf.vscode-unnamed-theme) by [Elio Struyf](https://elio.dev).

+The unnamed theme allows you to fully customize its colors to fit your brand.

 ## Usage

 Add the following frontmatter to your `slides.md`.
 Start Slidev then it will prompt you to install the theme automatically.